 When personal funds are used, there are different reimbursement options available depending on who is traveling and the funding source:

-Per Diem Lodging Reimbursement
+Per Diem Reimbursement

 Stanford uses per diem rates recommended by the U.S. government to take advantage of governmental cost studies and to ensure general equity with grant and contract requirements.
 See specific guidance on using the per diem reimbursement method in Business and Travel Expense fundamentals.

 As described in Business and Travel Expense fundamentals, reimbursement requests must include sufficient documentation to support the business purpose and alignment to the purpose of the funds.
 Unless the traveler is claiming the per diem reimbursement for lodging, an itemized bill (folio) showing all charges and proof of payment must be attached to the lodging line in the expense report via the Expense Requests System.
 It is also a best practice to take and save a screenshot of the booking documentation, but it is not required to process the expense transaction.

 Documentation of Rate Comparison